 Depending on your circumstances there may be other tariffs available.
 For example the WaterSure tariff is for customers who use more water because of a medical condition and are in receipt of benefits.
 We are also introducing a new tariff for customers with low incomes who are struggling to pay their bills.
 If you want to know more about this, click here.

 What do I need to do now?

 You don’t need to do anything.
-There will be no change to the way you receive or pay your bill, and we’ll manage the gradual phasing out of the SoLow tariff over the next three years so you will still be benefitting from a subsidy during this time.
+There will be no change to the way you receive or pay your bill, and we’ll manage the gradual phasing out of the SoLow tariff over the next five years so you will still be benefitting from a subsidy during this time.